jehammer/BOKBot/README.md

 # Overview

-A Discord bot written using Discord.py with MongoDB, requires at least Python 3.10 to work.
+A Discord bot written using Discord.py and MongoDB, requires at least Python 3.10 to work.

 BOKBot is a self-hosted bot designed for single-server use.

 You are welcome to copy and modify the code to suit your needs, **please just link back to BOKBot as the original source, or use the Fork tool.**

-A template yaml config file has been included in the repo.
-Rename to config.yaml before starting the bot.
+Feel free to check out the Wiki section to see how to get started with using BOKBot for your own purposes.